 A real relationship is fondly remembered as a valuable life experience that gifted you with amazing memories to hold dear, important lessons learned and something concrete that your time and energy was put towards.
 Even if it didn’t last, the difference is that it’s typically not considered a waste of time.
 It was meaningful.
 It was something.

 On the other hand, an almost-relationship feels much more like time lost or wasted, as your real feelings were wasted on something counterfeit.
-You invested so much time and energy, and yet you never got to reap any of the benefits.
-You never got your return on investment.
+You invested so much time and energy, and yet the rewarding aspects of a partnership stayed stuck at the “almost” stage.
+In other words, you never got your return on investment.
 It was, in essence, a scam.
 And, when your heart was invested in someone, it doesn’t matter if you ever “really” dated or not.
 The pain is intense because your heart was on the line, and because you got gipped.
 Conned.
 Duped.
 Let’s face it: You’ve been bamboozled.

 There are several types of almost-relationships: The couple who never gave it a full shot; The fake-out where one person presents themselves as relationship material, but turns out to be a player in disguise; the casual daters who act like they’re more but insist they’re less; the couple who almost made it work, but allowed outside influence to sway them; the relationship where someone was disingenuous and exploring other options on the side; the relationship where someone just couldn’t give it their all; the relationship where trust was broken due to some form of deceit early on; the relationship where not enough effort was put forth.
 There are infinite types of almost-relationships, and each is its own special kind of pandemonium.